-Alfa Romeo Giulia Quadrifoglio review - a truly great super saloon
+Alfa Romeo Giulia Quadrifoglio review - an all-time great and surefire future icon

-It was designed to compete with the BMW M3, and left with class honors – the Alfa Romeo Giulia Quadrifoglio is masterpiece
+It was designed to take on the BMW M3, but stole our hearts along the way – the Alfa Romeo Giulia Quadrifoglio is masterpiece

 The Alfa Romeo Giulia Quadrifoglio has been a prominent figure within evo since it burst out onto the scene in 2017, and for good reason as quite simply, the Giulia Quadrifoglio is a spectacular supersaloon.

 The ingredients on their own make for interesting reading: rear-wheel drive, a 503bhp twin-turbo V6 engine, a (contextually) featherweight 1524kg kerb weight and an extremely focused chassis, but what really makes the Alfa shine is how each of these elements work together.

 All of this excellence seemingly came from nowhere too, with Alfa Romeo enlisting a crack skunkworks-like team of designers and engineers to design almost every part of the Giulia from scratch without any real oversight – how Italian.
 It went through a (very) light update in 2020, the only notable updates being an improved digital interface, an optional Akrapovic exhaust and properly-finished gear selector, but the fundamentals remain.

 Yet not only is the Quadrifoglio a great attempt at a supersaloon, it leaves plenty of the German establishment with bloody noses.
 And this is from a company which hasn’t competed in this sector for at least a decade, and hasn’t produced a contender for the top spot since the 1960s.